dannypenguin/CMSC495G6/README.rst

 Step 3: Set environment variables
 ---------------------------------
-Many applications use `environment variables`_ for configuration, and Flask-Dance is no exception.
+Many applications use `environment variables`_ for configuration.
 You'll need to set the following environment
 variables:

 * ``TWITTER_OAUTH_CLIENT_KEY``: set this to the app ID you got from Twitter.